Evolutionary developmental biology: The modern synthesis of the early 20th century

-In the so-called modern synthesis of the early 20th century, Ronald Fisher brought together Darwin's theory of evolution, with its insistence on natural selection, heredity, and variation, and Gregor Mendel's laws of genetics into a coherent structure for evolutionary biology.
+In the so-called modern synthesis of the early 20th century, between 1918 and 1930 Ronald Fisher brought together Darwin's theory of evolution, with its insistence on natural selection, heredity, and variation, and Gregor Mendel's laws of genetics into a coherent structure for evolutionary biology.
 Biologists assumed that an organism was a straightforward reflection of its component genes: the genes coded for proteins, which built the organism's body.
 Biochemical pathways (and, they supposed, new species) evolved through mutations in these genes.
 It was a simple, clear and nearly comprehensive picture: but it did not explain embryology.
 Sean B. Carroll has commented that had evo-devo's insights been available, embryology would certainly have played a central role in the synthesis.

 The evolutionary embryologist Gavin de Beer anticipated evolutionary developmental biology in his 1930 book Embryos and Ancestors, by showing that evolution could occur by heterochrony, such as in the retention of juvenile features in the adult.
 This, de Beer argued, could cause apparently sudden changes in the fossil record, since embryos fossilise poorly.
 As the gaps in the fossil record had been used as an argument against Darwin's gradualist evolution, de Beer's explanation supported the Darwinian position.
 However, despite de Beer, the modern synthesis largely ignored embryonic development to explain the form of organisms, since population genetics appeared to be an adequate explanation of how forms evolved.